vikas-kundu/vaccinator/README.md

 - py-notifier (0.2.0)
 - requests (2.25.1)

-The data is retrieved using the open public APIS at [API Setu](https://apisetu.gov.in/public/marketplace/api/cowin)
+The data is retrieved using the open public APIS at [API Setu](https://apisetu.gov.in/public/marketplace/api/cowin).
+It works on both Linux and Windows.

 ## Installation